ddurkee96/Unix-Notes/Basics.md

 | ------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | >      | Output redirection.
 E.g 'cat file1.txt > file2.txt' redirects the output of 'cat file1.txt' into another file called 'file2.txt'.
 CAUTION: If output redirection is used on an existing file, the contents of the file will be replaced.
 See append below. |
 | >>     | Append the output of a command.
 E.g. 'cat file1.txt >> file2.txt' redirects the output of 'cat file1.txt' into 'file2.txt' while retaining the original contents of 'file2.txt'.                                                                           |

+### Make and makefile

+Makefile is a file that "describes the relationship between different files and programs."
+It can be used to generate files or documents automatically, for example.

+The makefile is run using the command 'make' on the command line.

+General format in makefile:

+"""
+[target]: [dependencies]
+[commands]
+"""

+Must have the tab underneath 'target' to start setting commands.
+Below is a simple example of a makefile that creates a README.md file, and also has a target called 'clean' which will remove the README file whenever the command 'make clean' is run.

+"""
+readme.md:
+echo "Creating a README file" >> README.md

+clean:
+rm README.md

+"""